 Principal conductor 1993–2001

-Volmer and ERSO have performed the premières of many Estonian musical compositions, including Eino Tamberg’s Symphony No 4 (dedicated to Volmer and ERSO) and Nocturn, Erkki-Sven Tüür’s Symphony No 3 and Zeitraum, Mari Vihmand’s Floreo and Lepo Sumera’s Symphony No 6.
-In 2010 he conducted the first performance in Estonia of Symphony by Olav Roots, ERSO’s first principal conductor.
+Volmer and ENSO have performed the premières of many Estonian musical compositions, including Eino Tamberg’s Symphony No 4 (dedicated to Volmer and ENSO) and Nocturn, Erkki-Sven Tüür’s Symphony No 3 and Zeitraum, Mari Vihmand’s Floreo and Lepo Sumera’s Symphony No 6.
+In 2010 he conducted the first performance in Estonia of Symphony by Olav Roots, ENSO’s first principal conductor.

-His most essential performances with ERSO abroad include a concert at Europamusicale festival in Munich where they played Heino Eller’s, Eduard Tubin’s, Arvo Pärt’s and Erkki-Sven Tüür’s works (1993), a concert at Musiksommer festival in Gstaad (1997), extensive concert tours in Germany (1996 and 2000), concerts in Riga and Vilnius (2000) and ERSO’s first concert at the Baltic Sea Festival in Stockholm (2005).
+His most essential performances with ENSO abroad include a concert at Europamusicale festival in Munich where they played Heino Eller’s, Eduard Tubin’s, Arvo Pärt’s and Erkki-Sven Tüür’s works (1993), a concert at Musiksommer festival in Gstaad (1997), extensive concert tours in Germany (1996 and 2000), concerts in Riga and Vilnius (2000) and ENSO’s first concert at the Baltic Sea Festival in Stockholm (2005).

 Arvo Volmer (4 November 1962) is one of the most recognized Estonian conductors; he is known and appreciated at several concert stages and opera houses of the world.
 Volmer has distinguished himself as an outstanding interpreter of Sibelius; he is equally appreciated as a performer of Russian composers’ works and present-day music.